Cadherin adhesion, tissue tension, and noncanonical wnt signaling regulate fibronectin matrix organization

 Kara "makes it all possible" by taking exceptionally good care of our frog colony.
 She also manages the lab, orders our stuff, keeps us in line with "Slack", and frequently supplies us with candy.

-Sampson brings nearly 4 years of squirrel chasing experience to the lab.
+Sampson brings more than 5 years of squirrel chasing experience to the lab.
 His primary goal is to one day catch a squirrel.
 When not pursuing varmints, Sampson likes to unwind with the PI.

 Predocs - Postdocs - Support Staff